liz-x/liz-x.github.io/source/_posts/How-To-Do-Code-Reviews-Lite.md

 ## Principles

-- Does reviewer understand what the code does easily
+- Does reviewer understand what the code does easily?
-- Does the code follow coding standards
+- Does the code follow our coding standards?
 - Review fewer than 30 minutes
 - Check no more than 400 lines at a time
-- Make sure the code is correct, security, simple and readable (not your way of doing it)
+- Make sure the code is correct, security, simple and readable (Not your way of doing it)
 - Give feedback that helps face to face (No hurts or personal preference)

-Note: There’s no such thing as perfect code
+Note: There's no such thing as perfect code

 ## Checklist

-- Development Coding Standards
+- Coding Standards
-- Code Design Patterns
+- Design Patterns
 - Architectural Design
     - Reliability
     - Maintainability